[updated February 2019]

 The St Vincent de Paul Society does not support the cashless debit card.
 There is no evidence that it improves the wellbeing of individuals or communities, either by reducing substance abuse or by increasing employment outcomes.
 The cashless debit card also carries a high risk of unintended and expensive consequences across government and the community, including social exclusion and stigmatisation, increased financial hardship, and the erosion of individual autonomy and dignity.
 Ultimately, this is a punitive and paternalistic measure that is driven by ideology rather than evidence.

-- What is the cashless welfare card and who does it apply to?
+- What is the cashless debit card and who does it apply to?

-The cashless welfare card (also known as the ‘cashless debit card’) forces income support recipients to have 80 per cent of their payments quarantined to a debit card that cannot be used for gambling or to purchase alcohol, or to withdraw cash.
+The cashless debit card (also known as the ‘cashless welfare card’) forces income support recipients to have 80 per cent of their payments quarantined to a debit card that cannot be used for gambling or to purchase alcohol, or to withdraw cash.
 The remaining 20 per cent of a person’s payment is placed into their normal bank account.

 According to the Government, the card will be selectively applied in locations where “high levels of welfare dependence exist alongside high levels of harm related to drug and alcohol abuse”.